swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 ```

 Like a class `deinit`, a struct or enum `deinit` may not propagate any uncaught
-errors.
-The body of `deinit` has exclusive access to `self` for the duration
-of its execution, so `self` behaves as in a `mutating` method; it may be
+errors. `self` behaves as in a `borrowing` method; it may not be
-modified by the body of `deinit`, but must remain valid until the end of the
+modified or consumed by the body of `deinit`.
+(Allowing for mutation and
-deinit.
-(Allowing for partial invalidation inside a `deinit` is explored as
-a future direction.)
+partial invalidation inside a `deinit` is explored as a future direction.)

 A value's lifetime ends, and its `deinit` runs if present, in the following
 circumstances: